Schenng/blank-idea/README.md

 # Introduction #

 This repo serves as my general purpose "Oh this is a great idea, we should build it" starter.
 You never know what the next idea will be, but you may as well be ready for it.
-The stack choice is purely based on my experience and may not be the best choice depending on the idea (but we don't know what that is yet).
+The stack choice is purely based on my experience and may not be the best choice depending on the idea.

 ## Web 🏠